As soon as you launch JMeter, you will see 2 elements

 Suppose you have already added an element name "BeanShell Assertion".
 Now you want to save it.

 A dialog box display, click Save button to save your elements under default name BeanShell Assertion.jmx.
-You can choose other name if you want
+You can choose other names if you want

 JMeter Test Elements and Test plan are stored in *.JMX format.
 JMX is standing for Java Management Extensions.